mihanizm56/fetch-api/README.md

 # @mihanizm56/fetch-api

-## Sollution for http/1.1 isomorphic fetch
+## Solution for http/1.1 isomorphic fetch

 ### Benefits:

-- Provides validation for responses (based on @hapi/joi Schema validation)
+- Provides validation for responses (based on @hapi/joi Schema validation and may use your own validation function)
 - Provides the ability to make rest-api and json-rpc protocol requests in One interface
 - Provides query-params serialize
 - Provides cancel-request if the timeout is higher than 60 seconds
 - Provides error catching (you dont need to use try/catch)
 - Provides the ability to match the exact error translation
 - Provides different kinds of the response formats to parse
-- Returns ALWAYS the hard prepared response structure
+- Returns ALWAYS the hard prepared response structure (data, error, errorText, additionalErrors)
-- Works in browser and node environments
+- Works in browser and node environments (>ie11)

 #### RestRequest input options: